University of Keele

 Student Reviews

-Below you can see course specific reviews for 113 graduates of Nursing (Learning Disability) with Foundation Year BN (Hons) at University of Keele for each of the survey questions in comparison to the average for all UK degree courses in Adult Nursing.
+Below you can see course specific reviews of 140 graduates of Nursing (Learning Disability) with Foundation Year BN (Hons) and other courses in Nursing and Midwifery at University of Keele for each of the survey questions in comparison to the average for all UK degree courses in Nursing and Midwifery.

 Overall student satisfaction